absinthe0223/guide/Operating-Model/Tooling.md

 Purpose: Storing, editing, and sharing core documents and files.<br>
 Users: All partners.

-Read [Sharing Files][sharing-files] for more information about how files work at Learners Guild.
+Read [Sharing Files][sharing-files] for more information about how files work at OMAlab.

 ### Email (Google Mail)